fahaxiki1234/WMFPrep/README.md

 # Software dependencies
 Statistical Parametric Mapping 12 (SPM, http://www.fil.ion.ucl.ac.uk/spm/);
 Resting-State fMRI Data Analysis Toolkit (RESTplus, http://www.restfMRI.net/forum/restplus).
+Uniform parcellate: Parcellate the group white-matter mask into 2n regions.
+The size of the regions was almost equal.
+The code is obtained from previous study by Zalesky, A., et al., Neuroimage, 2010, 50: 970-983.
 This toolbox works on MATLAB 2014a and higher, including Windows (8, 10 and Server versions), and Linux (Ubuntu and CentOS) in 64-bit versions.

 # Citing this resource